MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 > [!NOTE]
 > When you import financial reports, existing records with the same names as those you are importing will be deleted.

-## <a name="see-related-microsoft-trainingtrainingmodulesconfigure-financial-reports-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/configure-financial-reports-dynamics-365-business-central/index).
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/configure-financial-reports-dynamics-365-business-central/index).

 ## <a name="see-also" />See also